Here are some of the best accessories to go with your iPhone SE (2020)

 - Somewhat pricey

-The latest iPhone SE is here, and it features a 4.7-inch Retina HD display, Touch ID, A13 Bionic chip and Apple's best single-camera system yet.
-Yet the price point is incredibly reasonable for a new iPhone.
+The second-generation iPhone SE (2020) features a 4.7-inch Retina HD display, Touch ID, A13 Bionic chip, and Apple's best single-camera system yet.
+Yet, the price point is incredibly reasonable for a new iPhone.
 You'll want to accessorize this special little phone from the start.
+If nothing else, be sure to get a great iPhone SE case.

 Credits — The person that worked on this guide